 Now that you know what an SDR does and what it takes to become one, consider applying to our 10-week tech sales training program!
-Anyone from any background can get in, and you don’t have to pay tuition until you land a job!
+Folks from any background can be successful in Flockjay, and you don’t have to pay tuition until you have a job making at least $40k.

 Read our frequently asked questions for applicants to learn more about Flockjay.